doctorsoft2007/OrchardCMSCORE/Dynamic-compilation.md

         root/{locale}/{a}.resources.dll

-- **Resolving**: Before loading a module dependency assembly, we first try to resolve it from its regular location (e.g the package storage), then we fallback to the probing folders (module binary and shared probing folders) from where we try to find the most recent one.
+- **Resolving**: Before loading a module dependency assembly, we first try to resolve it from its regular location (e.g from the packages storage), then we fallback to the probing folders (module binary and shared probing folders) from where we try to find the most recent one.

 - **Storing**: After loading a module dependency assembly, without knowing from which location it has been resolved, the assembly is stored in probing folders (module binary and shared probing folders) where we first check that the assembly is not already there or has an older date.

 - **Updating**: The result of the above implementation is that we also update each probing folder with the last fully resolved assembly or with a more recent one found in another probing folder.
 This means e.g that an assembly in a module binary folder may be updated, through the shared probing folder, with a more recent one coming from another module.

+##Views compilation

+- When compiling a view, the razor view engine can reference all [ambient assemblies](#library-assemblies) which are part of the running application.
+But, modules are not [ambient projects](#library-contexts), so we first need to [load at runtime](#dynamic-loading) all the non ambient [runtime assemblies](#library-assemblies) of the module and its dependencies.
+Then we also have to pass all the related [compilation assemblies](#library-assemblies) as metadata references to the razor view engine.

+- The razor view engine allows us on startup to pass these additional compilation references through a configuration option.

+- [Dynamic loading](#dynamic-loading) uses, as roslyn, the same default `AssemblyLoadContext`, so we don't have any model / view data type mismatches.

 ##Concerns